taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `handle.runtime`

-Taichi runtime represents an instance of a logical computating device and its internal dynamic states.
+Taichi runtime represents an instance of a logical backend and its internal dynamic state.
 The user is responsible to synchronize any use of `handle.runtime`.
 The user MUST NOT manipulate multiple `handle.runtime`s in a same thread.

 `handle.aot_module`